sinhasiddhant1302/EXP6/README.md

 ## AIM:
 Study of Conditional Statements in Python

+## THEORY:
+**if:** The start of the condition.
+The code block following it runs only if the condition is True.

+**elif (else if):** Used to check additional conditions if the previous if (or elif) was False.

+**else:** The "catch-all" block.
+It runs if all previous conditions were False.
+It does not take a condition.

 ## ALGORITHM:

 ### 6a.
 Check if a number is positive, negative, or zero